mpadge/hackmd-stat-software/general.md

   Datasets](https://www.itl.nist.gov/div898/strd/), or data sets provided by other widely-used R packages).
-- **G4.1** Data sets created within, and used to test, a package should be exported so that users can confirm tests and run examples.
+- **G4.1** Data sets created within, and used to test, a package should be exported (or otherwise made generally available) so that users can confirm tests and run examples.

 For testing _statistical algorithms_, tests should include tests of the following types: